 The Harvard Graduate School of Design Frances Loeb Library is establishing the African American Design Nexus to highlight the important contributions of African American design leaders and increase accessibility to their work and stories.
 We envision this virtual collection as a beacon to attract and inspire the next generation of young designers.

-- Build an innovative, engaging, and comprehensive online resource that surveys the history of African American architects working in the U.S., identifies African American architects who are working professionally, chronicles their respective contributions to the discipline, and provides access to both their work and their professional experiences through a variety of interactive media
+- Build an innovative, engaging, and comprehensive online resource that surveys the history of African American designers (architects, landscape architects, urban designers) working in the U.S., identifies African American designers who are working professionally, chronicles their respective contributions to the disciplines, and provides access to both their work and their professional experiences through a variety of interactive media

 - Establish an expert research team to identify critical figures, locate institutions with essential materials, and assess gaps in knowledge